bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/3_aggregation.md

 >
 > In order to understand what happens in your query, consider inspecting the `query` property of your `QuerySet`.

-## Joins and aggregates — Rada bangga intronya
+## Joins and aggregates — Mahmuda's version

 Them:
 > So far, we have dealt with aggregates over fields that belong to the model being queried.
 However, sometimes the value you want to aggregate will belong to a model that *is related* to the model you are querying.